Security questions decrease account protection. Here's why:

-I just signed up for a new Verizon DSL service when I really want FiOS.
-On signup I was asked to create a password with certain properties... capitalize, numbers, special characters, between 8-20 characters, etc. and to choose a security question.
-These are the options:
+I just signed up for a new Verizon DSL service.
+Upon signup, I was asked to create a password with certain properties — capitalize, numbers, special characters, between 8-20 characters, etc. and the choice of security question.

-Now let's put ourselves in the mindset of someone trying to gain access to my Verizon account.
+Let's put ourselves in the mindset of someone trying to gain access to my Verizon account.
 Black beanie with a striped shirt... check.

-Questions 1, 2, 3, 4, 5, and 7 are all easily discovered by looking up Alex Waters' Facebook account.
-It's even easier if the target was born after 1995 and has been collecting a treasure trove of personally-identifiable-information (PII) on social media accounts.
-A lot of PII is publicly available, but when private -- it's very easy to fake a Facebook account with photos of a hot lady or dude in order to gain access to targeted data.
+Questions 1 through 7 are easily solved by searching for my Facebook account.
+The task is easier if I were born after 1995 — whereby Facebook has a treasure trove of my personally-identifiable-information (PII).
+A great deal of PII is publicly available, but there is a simple countermeasure for when it is not: we can make a fake Facebook account with photos of a hot lady/dude in order to gain access to the target.

-Sidequest: Friend requests from strangers with attractive photos should not be trusted.
-They just want to steal your personal information.
+Friend requests from strangers with attractive photos should not be trusted.
+They just want to steal our PII.

-If security question answers can be found: then they are not very secure.
+If security answers can be found on Google, then they are not very secure.

 This is precisely how Bitinstant was hacked for a large amount of money in 2013.

 You can protect yourself by not answering security questions.
 Use a password manager (like keypass or onepass) to generate a new password.
-Then use that as the answer to the security question.
+Then use that string of random characters as the answer to the security question.

-If you aren't using a password manager to generate complicated passwords: your accounts are probably already compromised.
+If you aren't using a password manager to generate complicated passwords, then just assume that your accounts are already compromised.

-Note to web developers: Please stop using security questions in your applications.
+Web developers: Please stop using security questions in your applications.
 They make your user accounts less secure.
-I hope that in the future we will use dedicated devices for private-key message signing instead of passwords.
+Look at 2FA/MFA/XFA alternatives.